-2. Site-based Waiting Lists
+1. Site-based Waiting Lists

-All mixed finance properties have site based waiting lists as do the two Section 8 New Construction properties (Long Drive and Telephone Road).
+All properties have a site based waiting lists as do the two Section 8 New Construction properties (Long Drive and Telephone Road).

 The Community-wide to Site-based Waiting List conversion process will entail contacting all applicants currently on the community wide list and: